-Discontinued (policy or person movement)

-Means policies and insured persons leaving the health fund.
+Discontinued (policy or person movement) Means policies and insured persons leaving the health fund.
 Represents the balancing item for the aggregate fund coverage from one quarter to the next.
-This includes:

-- deaths (decrease in insured persons, not necessarily policies); - suspended policies, where they are not included in the coverage count for risk equalisation purposes; and - policies with hospital and general treatment combined that drop hospital treatment cover or drop general treatment cover.

-Excess and copayments

-Means an amount of money a policy holder agrees to pay before private health insurance benefits are payable.
-A co-payment could apply every time a person insured under the policy goes to hospital in a year, or an excess may be capped at a total amount for the year.
-The terms excess and co-payments are sometimes referred to as front-end deductibles and are similar in meaning.

-For taxation purposes those taxpayers who would be subject to the Medicare Levy Surcharge are exempted if they have a hospital treatment policy with an excess no greater than \$750 for a policy covering a single person or an excess no greater than \$1,500 for a policy covering more than one person.

-Excess and co-payments policies includes all policy holders who contribute to hospital treatment policies under which an agreed, excess amount is paid by the policy holder for hospital treatment and/or general treatment services, reducing the benefit otherwise payable in exchange for lower premium costs.

-Excess (front-end deductible)

-An excess is an amount of money a policy holder agrees to pay for a hospital stay before health fund benefits are payable.
+This includes: deaths (decrease in insured persons, not necessarily policies); suspended policies, where they are not included in the coverage count for risk equalisation purposes; and policies with hospital and general treatment combined that drop hospital treatment cover or drop general treatment cover.
+Excess Means an amount of money a policy holder agrees to pay before private health insurance benefits are payable.
+An excess may be capped at a total amount for the year.
+For taxation purposes those taxpayers who would be subject to the Medicare Levy Surcharge are exempted if they have a hospital treatment policy with an excess no greater than \$750 for a policy covering a single person or an excess no greater than \$1,500 for a policy covering more than Excess policies includes all policy holders who contribute to hospital treatment policies under which an agreed, excess amount is paid by the policy holder for hospital treatment and/or general treatment services, reducing the benefit otherwise payable in exchange for lower premium costs.
+Excess (front-end deductible) An excess is an amount of money a policy holder agrees to pay for a hospital stay before health fund benefits are payable.
 For example, if a policy has an excess of \$200, the insured person will be required to pay the first \$200 of the hospital costs if they go to hospital as a private patient.
 An excess could apply every time the insured person goes to hospital in a year, or it may be capped at a total amount that will be paid in each year.

-Co-payment

-With a co-payment, a policy holder agrees to pay an agreed amount each time a service is provided.
-For example, a policy may have a co-payment clause that requires payment for the first \$50 for each day's hospital accommodation.
-If the policy has such a co-payment and they were in hospital for 5 days, they would have to pay \$250 (\$50 x 5).
-The total amount of co-payment that can be paid in a year is often limited to a set maximum amount.

-Family (policy cover type)

-Means a policy under which three or more people are insured, only two of whom are adults.
+Family (policy cover type) Means a policy under which three or more people are insured, only two of whom are adults.
+Female (sex) Means persons who have female or predominantly feminine biological characteristics, or female sex assigned at birth.
+General treatment Has the meaning given by the Private Health Insurance Act 2007 (PHI Act).
+General treatment only (policy treatment type) Means a policy that does not cover hospital or hospital-substitute treatments.

-Female (sex)

-Means persons who have female or predominantly feminine biological characteristics, or female sex assigned at birth.